Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/quickstart.md

 ## Configuration

-To configure Qovery BYOK, follow the [Qovery BYOK configuration guide][docs.getting-started.install-qovery.kubernetes.byok-config].
+Now that you have installed Qovery on your cluster, you can modify its configuration based on your need following the [Qovery BYOK configuration guide][docs.getting-started.install-qovery.kubernetes.byok-config].

 [docs.getting-started.install-qovery.aws.cluster-managed-by-qovery.quickstart]: /docs/getting-started/install-qovery/aws/cluster-managed-by-qovery/quickstart/